ekmartinez/Linux_Notes/README.md

 ## Security

-This area will have instuctions on installing and configuring security and privacy software on Linux.
+This area has instuctions on installing and configuring security and privacy software on Linux.

 * Firewalls
 * IDS